The Complete Packing List for Women Hiking & Camping Solo in Scotland

 Notebook + pen

-Towel, pee-rug, fast-drying kitchen towel, highly absorbing foam-rug to get dew or raindrops off the tent.
+Synthetic towel, a smaller piece of a towel to use for pots, a piece of highly absorbing sponge to get dew or raindrops off the tent.

 A few bags for garbage etc.

-Personal hygiene: toothbrush/toothpaste, face cream, face cleanser (I use Cetaphil [UK/US] and think it's the absolute best product for sensitive skin, I don't even consider not taking it), biodegradable soap, menstrual cup, insect repellent, sunscreen, lip balm, hand cream.
+Personal hygiene: toothbrush/toothpaste, face cream, face cleanser , biodegradable soap, menstrual cup or tampons/pads, insect repellent, sunscreen, lip balm, hand cream.

 This list is obviously quite subjective.
 You might add some things or consider some useless.
 Just make sure you have a strong insect repellent and sunscreen on you!